canyapalak/make-a-dish/README.md

 - **Ingredient Selection:** Users can easily pick the ingredients they have in their fridge or pantry.

+- **Extra Instructions:** The user can select a checkbox if they are vegan and also chooses how many time they have in order to cook the recipe.

 - **Recipe Generation:** With the power of the OpenAI API, the app generates creative and customized recipes based on the selected ingredients.

 - **Unique Design:** Make a Dish features a delightful and unique pixel art graphic style that adds a touch of charm to your cooking experience.